saurabh-slacklife/job-scheduler/README.md

 #### Assumptions

 1. Tasks are idempotent, every task is independent of other.
-2. The scheduled time is always in Future.
+2. The scheduled time is always of Future.
 3. All services run in UTC timezone and tasks are required to be submitted in UTZ only.
 Though there isn’t any validation to check if the supplied time zone is not UTC.